babelomics/MIGNON/docs/input.md

+---
+layout: default
-# Input
+title: Input
+nav_order: 2
+---

 As explained by [WDL authors](https://github.com/openwdl/wdl/blob/master/versions/development/SPEC.md#specifying-workflow-inputs-in-json), cromwell uses a [JSON](https://www.json.org/) formatted file as input.
 We have prepared a list of JSON files with the minimum required inputs for each execution mode.
-They can be found at the [input_templates](https://github.com/babelomics/MIGNON/input_templates/) folder.
+They can be found at the [input_templates](https://github.com/babelomics/MIGNON/tree/master/input_templates) folder.
 From a general perspective the MIGNON inputs can be divided into three categories: Required inputs, execution parameters and other inputs.

 ## Required inputs